neuefische/wd-flipped-classroom-curriculum/sessions/react-component-testing/react-component-testing.md

 ## Mocks

-[A mock](https://jestjs.io/docs/mock-functions) is a substitute that is used in the tests instead of a original function.
+[A mock](https://jestjs.io/docs/mock-functions) is a substitute that is used in the tests instead of an original function.
 Common use cases are:

 - Event-handler functions passed as prop to a component
 - Replacing an imported package